-To complete: Remove the sweetbreads from the liquid (reserve it) and dry on C-fold towels.
+TO COMPLETE: Remove the sweetbreads from the liquid (reserve it) and dry on C-fold towels.
 Separate the sweetbreads along the natural breaks into nuggets approximately 25 grams in size.
 Season with salt and pepper.
-Heat about ' 8 inch of canola oil in a small saute pan.
+Heat about 3mm of canola oil in a small saute pan.
 Dredge the sweetbreads in flour and place in the hot oil.
 Saute over medium heat for about 4 to 5 minutes, until golden brown; turn and saut? on the second side for 4 to 5 minutes.

 FOR THE VEAL

 Place one cap on the board fat side up.
 Cut away any fat, sinew, and silverskin from the surface.
 There is a small triangle of meat at one end of the cap that should be cut away and reserved for another use.
 Flip the meat over, and cut away the chain of meat that runs the length of the cap.

 Trim the ends of the cap to even them.
 Repeat with the other cap.
 Cut each cap in half.
 Refrigerate to chill completely.